kfollette/ExoP_to_Micro/README.md

-# Initial README for the Exoplanets to Microbes project!
+# README for the Exoplanets to Microbes project!

 Follette Lab Project being worked on by Jess Labossiere.